-I understand that I must deliver any medication personally to the Head of School in the original packaging as produced by the pharmacy, which clearly states correct name, dosage etc.
+I (parent / carer) understand that I must deliver any medication personally to the Head of School / Pastoral Manager / Lead in the original packaging as produced by the pharmacy, which clearly states correct name, dosage etc.

-I accept that this is a service Trust is not obliged to undertake.
+I (parent / carer) accept this is a service the Trust is not obliged to undertake.

-It has been explained to me that should Trust experience any difficulties administering essential medicines to my learner then it may be necessary for me to attend Trust to discuss this and I may be required to take my learner home.
+It has been explained to me (parent / carer) should the Trust experience any difficulties administering essential medicines to (insert name of young person), then it may be necessary for me (parent / carer) to attend site to discuss this and I (parent / carer) may be required to take (insert name of young person).

-I understand that I must notify Trust of any changes to my learner's health, medication regime or support needs in writing.
+I (parent / carer) understand that I (parent / carer) must notify the Trust of any changes to (insert name of young person), health, medication regime or support needs in writing.

-I give my consent to Trust to discuss any confidential matters regarding my learner's health needs with other professionals-should it be considered in the best interests of my learner.
+I (parent / carer) give my consent to the Trust to discuss any confidential matters regarding my learner's health needs with other professionals-should it be considered in the best interests of (insert name of young person)

-I give my permission for my learner's height, weight, vision and hearing to be monitored and tested by health care staff whilst at the Trust.
+I (parent / carer) give my permission for (insert name of young person) height, weight, vision and hearing to be monitored and tested by health care staff whilst at the Trust.